sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/admin.markdown

 # Admin

-Koroniki Admin is accessed via *Control Panel* &rarr; *Koroneiki*.
+Koroneiki Admin is accessed via *Control Panel* &rarr; *Koroneiki*.

 ## Entitlement Definition

-An *Entitlement Definition* is the query that defines an *Entitlement*.

-For an *Entitlement Definition* to work property, there needs to be existing *Accounts* or *Contacts*.

-To create an *Entitlement Definition* navigate to the *Entitlement Definition* section of the Koroneiki Admin.
+Navigate to the `Entitlement Definition` section of the Koroneiki Admin.

-1. Select either the *Account* or *Contact* tab.
-2. Click the *Add* button.
-3. Fill out the required fields, for examples of a *definition* see below, and click *Save*.

-There are many possibilies of what an *Entitlement Definition* could consist of.
-Below are a few examples.
+The definition field is an SQL query that returns `Account` or `Contact` IDs of the `Account` or `Contact` which is granted that `Entitlement`.
+Below are a few definition examples.

 #### Partner Account

-The following gives an example where an *Account* owns an active Partnership product therefore making them a Partner.
+The following is an example where an `Account` owns an active Partnership `Product Entry`.

 ```
 SELECT